Jon Cooper: Tampa Bay Lightning

-On March 25, 2013, following the dismissal of head coach Guy Boucher, the Tampa Bay Lightning announced that Cooper would become head coach.
-After leading the Lightning to their best season in franchise history in points (108) and wins (50), Cooper coached the Tampa Bay Lightning to their second Prince of Wales Trophy as the Eastern Conference champion.
-The Lightning lost to the Chicago Blackhawks in six games in the 2015 Stanley Cup Finals.
+On March 25, 2013, towards the end of the lockout-shortened 2012–13 season, following the dismissal of head coach Guy Boucher, the Tampa Bay Lightning announced that Cooper would become head coach.

+After leading the Lightning to their best season in franchise history in points (108) and wins (50) in 2014–15, Cooper coached the Tampa Bay Lightning to their second Prince of Wales Trophy as the Eastern Conference champion.
+The Lightning lost to the Chicago Blackhawks in six games in the 2015 Stanley Cup Final.

 On March 22, 2016, Cooper recorded his 143rd win as the Lightning's head coach.
 The win moved Cooper past Terry Crisp for second all-time in wins in franchise history.
+In the 2016 playoffs, Cooper coached the Lightning to another deep playoff run by defeating the Detroit Red Wings in five games in the first round for the second consecutive time and the New York Islanders and then losing in seven games to the Pittsburgh Penguins in the conference finals, one win short from back-to-back appearances in the Stanley Cup Final.

 On November 8, 2017, Cooper recorded his 200th career win as head coach of the Lightning.
 Cooper joined John Tortorella as the only coaches in franchise history to record 200 wins.
 On January 7, 2018, Cooper was named as head coach of the Atlantic Division for the 63rd National Hockey League All-Star Game, which was played at Amalie Arena in Tampa, Florida.
 The selection was because the Lightning were the team with the highest points percentage in the Atlantic Division.
-On March 30, 2018, Cooper recorded his 240th career NHL win against the New York Rangers at Madison Square Garden.
+On March 30, Cooper recorded his 240th career NHL win against the New York Rangers at Madison Square Garden.
 The win moved Cooper past John Tortorella for most wins in franchise history.
+After securing the top seed in the East for the 2017–18 season, Cooper and the Lightning would go on another lengthy playoff run by defeating the New Jersey Devils in the first round in five games and defeating the Boston Bruins in five games before losing in seven games to the Washington Capitals in the conference finals, one win short from the Stanley Cup Final.